Indian reunification: Polls

 In 2018, a public debate at the Oxford Union Society on the issue resulted in the conclusion "This House Regrets the Partition of India", with a majority of 108 votes holding that the partition of India was harmful and a minority of 76 votes that were in favour of it.

 In 2022, a survey published by the Centre for Voting Opinion & Trends in Election Research "found that 44 per cent of Indians would support reunification with Pakistan."
 Moreover, 57% of Indians above age 55 thought that the partition of India should have not occurred.
 The Indian states of western India (including Gujarat, Maharashtra, Rajasthan and Goa) were largely critical of the Partition and were "supportive of any efforts of reunification".
-Additionally, of those surveyed, only 44% were supportive of Bangladesh becoming independent from Pakistan.

 According to Gallup Pakistan (not affiliated with Gallup based in the United States), in 2016, when Gallup Pakistan asked Pakistanis the question: "If you were a mature adult in 1947 (capable of voting).
-Would you have voted in favor of or in opposition of Pakistan's creation", 92% said they would have voted in favour of it.
+Would you have voted in favour of or in opposition of Pakistan's creation", 92% said they would have voted in favour of it.
 As per another Gallup Pakistan poll, in 2021 73% held the opinion that the partition of India was a good step for relations between Muslims and Hindus.